gemini-hlsw/explore-help-docs/configuration/positionangle.md

 * __Parallactic Override__:
 This may be used by the observer if a small adjustment to the automatically calculated average parallactic angle is needed to reach a guide star.

-__Note:__ The Position Angle editor is disabled when the Cassegrain Rotator is not following the sky (MAROON-X).
+__The Position Angle editor is disabled when the Cassegrain Rotator is not following the sky (MAROON-X).__